microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-getallrecordings.md

 | ---------------------- | :-------: | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | Page size              |     ✓     | `top`                                                   | Allows caller to specify max number of objects per page. |

-## Known Issues
+> [!NOTE]
+> The following known issues are associated with the query parameters:

-> 1. The `top` query may not return a nextLink.
-To obtain the nextLink, avoid using the `top` query.
+> - The `top` query might not return a nextLink.
+To get the nextLink, avoid using the `top` query.
-> 2. For older meetings where transcripts are not turned on, the result may not include the recordings
+> - For older meetings where transcripts are not turned on, the result might not include the recordings.

 ## Request headers
 | Header       | Value |